mk270/whitakers-words/tests.md

 ----------------------

 So far there have been no formal validation of the English-to-Latin capability.
-There have been numerous individual checks and anacdotal testing, as well as some mechnical performance tests, but nothing fundemental.
+There have been numerous individual checks and anecdotal testing, as well as some mechanical performance tests, but nothing fundamental.

 The first test proposed is to take a small English-to-Latin dictionary, say from the back of an introductory textbook, and check that the Latin suggested for each entry is found in the top six returned by WORDS.
-It is expected that there will be a high corespondence (to be shown).
+It is expected that there will be a high correspondence (to be shown).
 Taking a much larger example may give a different result.
 It may be that the Latin words chosen by WORDS are not the same as the paper dictionary.